hipposareevil/books/README.md

 ## title
 REST microservice managing book titles; list, query, add, *delete*.
 Uses [dropwizard](http://www.dropwizard.io/) as the framework.

+## query
+REST microservice that queries google for new authors and book titles.
+Would be used by frontend to add new entries to application.
+This service requires a google api key.
+See [query](https://github.com/hipposareevil/books/blob/master/query/README.md) for more information.
+When there is no google api key this endpoint will just return empty results.

 ## swagger
 Swagger-ui that combines the swagger.yaml files from the REST endpoints.
 Uses [swagger-combine](https://hub.docker.com/r/hipposareevil/swagger-combine/) image to grab the definitions.
 This waits for the various endpoints to come up and then grabs the designated (in docker-compose.yml) yaml files, combines them and then serves up the endpoint via swagger-ui.

-## query
-*(TBD)* REST microservice that queries google for new authors and book titles.
-Would be used by frontend to add new entries to application.

 # Prerequisites